MrObonye/easy-banking-landing-page/README.md

-# Static Website Template
+# Static Website Landing Page

-This is a template for creating simple static websites without JS frameworks.
+This is a solution for the easybank static websites from Frontend Mentor.

-A blog post explaining the process can be found on [wweb.dev](https://wweb.dev/blog/how-to-create-static-website-npm-scripts)

 It uses:
 - SCSS with linting and autoprefixer